Turkey, Russia, Ukraine, U.N. meet on grain exports | Headlines

 Turkey, Russia, Ukraine, U.N. meet on grain exports

-Russian, Ukrainian and Turkish military delegations met with U.N. officials in Istanbul on Wednesday, CNN Turk said, starting talks on resuming exports of Ukrainian grain from the Black Sea port of Odesa as a global food crisis worsens.
+We prefer to try and do it."
+Ukraine and Russia are major global wheat suppliers, and Russia is also a large fertilizer exporter, while Ukraine is a significant producer of corn and sunflower oil.
+Diplomats say details of the plan under discussion include Ukrainian vessels guiding grain ships in and out through mined port waters; Russia agreeing to a truce while shipments move; and Turkey - supported by the United Nations - inspecting ships to allay Russian fears of weapons smuggling.

-Russian, Ukrainian and Turkish military delegations met with U.N. officials in Istanbul on Wednesday, CNN Turk said, starting talks on resuming exports of Ukrainian grain from the Black Sea port of Odesa as a global food crisis worsens.
+Russian, Ukrainian and Turkish military delegations met with U.N. officials in Istanbul on Wednesday for talks on resuming exports of Ukrainian grain from the major Black Sea port of Odesa as a global food crisis worsens.
 Turkey has been working with the United Nations to broker a deal after Russia's Feb.
 24 invasion of Ukraine sent prices soaring for grains, cooking oils, fuel and fertilizer.
 Turkish Defence Minister Hulusi Akar announced the latest talks on Tuesday.

+The Interfax news agency quoted the spokesperson for Russia's defence ministry as saying that Moscow had presented a package of proposals for a "speedy practical resolution of this issue" during Wednesday's meeting.
+It was not immediately clear whether any progress had been made during the talks.

 "We are working hard indeed but there is still a way to go," U.N.
 Secretary-General Antonio Guterres told reporters on Tuesday.
 "Many people are talking about it.
 We prefer to try and do it."
 Ukraine and Russia are major global wheat suppliers, and Russia is also a large fertilizer exporter, while Ukraine is a significant producer of corn and sunflower oil.